 Knowing the meteorology that drives motions and heat exchange in a lake is an essential component of understanding its behavior.
-Since the 1990s, TERC has been installing and operating a series of real-time weather stations around the lake to provide this data.
+Since the 1990's, TERC has been installing and operating a series of real-time weather stations around the lake in order to provide this data.
+Currently there are seven meteorological stations on docks around the lake, and a further six on buoys on the lake.
+Four of these buoys are operated jointly with NASA/JPL and contain a variety of additional environmental sensors.